 - Check the list of “work unacceptable for presenting to the jury” to see if your work will be a good fit with the Guild.

 - Fill out the application.
 (Download here: Guild_Application, or you may email firstname.lastname@example.org to ask for an application to be sent to you through the mail.)

 - Mail the fee and the filled-out application to the Guild.
 You will then be notified of the jurying-in time, date and place.

 - Prepare five pieces of recently completed work for presentation.

 - Show up on the scheduled jurying date.
-(See below for a description of jurying if you are unfamiliar with the process.)
+(See this article on jurying-in if you are unfamiliar with the process.)

 You will be notified by mail of the jury’s decision.
-Fee will be refunded if you are not accepted.
+Jurying fee will be refunded if you are not accepted.

 Acceptable work for jurying

 Acceptable work for presenting to the jury is original fine art and fine art crafts, properly presented in a professional manner (about presentation.)

 Fine art, the emphasis of the Three Rivers Artists Guild, has been defined as the creation of masterfully made objects pleasing the senses, but with a larger and deeper meaning that creates an emotional reaction to the piece.
 The creator’s intent may define whether works are fine art or not.
 Some works may require more explanation to the jury than others.